anderssandstrom/ecmc_autotune/readme.md

 ## Using the GUI

 ### Flow tab
-- Select the operating mode (CST velocity loop tuning, CSV closed-loop bode, CSV position loop tune, **Closed position loop bode**, generic, or logger-only).
+- Select the operating mode (CST velocity loop tuning, CSV closed-loop bode, CSV position loop tune, **CSP closed loop bode**, or logger-only).
 - A flowchart illustrates the capture/analysis path and updates to match the chosen mode.
 - Inline text plus a “mode info” button summarize what each mode logs, how scaling is applied, and whether mechanical identification/PID suggestions are available.

 ### PV Settings tab
 - Configure the two-part PV prefix (`P` + `R`) or leave blank to use absolute PV names.
 - Set the command (`SP`), readback (`SP_RBV`), response (`ACT`), and any extra PVs to sample.
 Extra entries are logged for plotting and can be selected for the “Extra PVs” plots.
-- Specify the velocity scale, torque scale, and motor rated torque.
-Velocity scaling is applied to all speed-related PVs in the selected modes (command divided, response multiplied) to convert to physical rad/s.
-Torque scaling is CST-specific (command divided before writing, readback/actual multiplied when analyzing).
+- Specify torque, velocity, and position scales (plus motor rated torque).
+Commands are divided by their scale; logged readbacks are multiplied so you can work in Nm, rad/s, or rad.
+CST uses torque/velocity, CSV* uses velocity, and CSP/CSV position modes also use position scaling.
 Defaults of `1.0` let you work in native drive units.

 ### Excitation tab
 - Configure the stepped-sine sweep: sampling rate, frequency span, amplitude, settle/measurement cycles, and transition rules.